f5devcentral/f5xc-dns-demoguide/README.rst

 Click on add item create a DNS Load Balancer pool for the Global load balancer.

 .. figure:: Assets/global-pool-create.jpg
+Enter the pool name as dns-global.
+Click on ``Add Item`` button to enter the pool members.

 .. figure:: Assets/dns-global.jpg
+Add Pool members with the 3.110.195.114 Public IP.
+Then click on ``Apply`` button.

 .. figure:: Assets/dns-global-ip-new.jpg
+Enable the Health Check from the DNS Load Balancer Health Check dropdown.

 .. figure:: Assets/global-health-check.jpg
+From the Enable Health Check dropdown select the existing Health check ``europe-dns-health-check`` which is already created

 .. figure:: Assets/global-health-check-new.jpg